jubatus/jubakit/doc/source/guide/jubamodel.rst

 .. option:: -T <transform>, --transform <TRANSFORM>

-   Transfrom the input model file for the specified service.
+   Transform the input model file for the specified service.

    For example, if you are using NN-based methods in Classifier (``NN``) or Anomaly (``light_lof``), you can transform the model file into Nearest Neighbor model by: